SimranKucheria/ECE-GY-9183-Machine-Learning-Systems-Engg-Operations-Project/README.md

 - **Load test in staging**: We will do a load test for each of the model separately and also for the entire system.
 This will help us identify if each component is working as expected and individual performance analysis can help us find any bottlenecks in our system.

-- **Online evaluation in Canary**: When your service is ready to deploy to a canary environment (i.e. it has passed tests in staging), you will conduct an online evaluation (like in Lab 7) with artificial “users”.
-(You yourself will “be” the users; you should prepare a plan as to how you will represent the range of real users and user behaviors you might encounter in a real deployment.)

-- Close the loop: Implement a means by which you get feedback about the quality of your model’s predictions in productions; whether this is with explicit user feedback, human annotators, or natural ground truth labels.
-Also, during production, you will save some portion of production data, label it, and use it for re-training on updated data.

-- Business-specific evaluation: Although you will not be able to realize this plan, because your system will not really be deployed to users as part of a production service, you should define a business-specific evaluation plan with respect to business metrics, and explain how you will measure this in production.
+- **Online evaluation in Canary**: Simulate data patterns corresponding to different category of users - multiple posts, misinformation, model users etc. The data range of these users to represent all the different categories of data seen so far.

+- **Close the loop**: We plan to close the loop in various ways.
+    - User feedback on whether an AI generated image has been tagged correctly.
+    - Human Annotators with respect to tags generated for images.

+- **Business-specific evaluation**: The business specific evaluation for this system can be done in the following ways
+    - A metric to evaluate the percentage of correctly tagged images with respect to AI-generated content.
+    - A metric like Click Through Rate to evaluate how quickly is useful content being returned with the use of information retrieval mechanisms.

 ##### Extra Difficulty
-- Develop multiple options for serving: The RegNet model benefits from using GPU for inference and we plan to develop and evaluate an optimized server-grade GPU.
+- **Develop multiple options for serving**: The RegNet model benefits from using GPU for inference and we plan to develop and evaluate an optimized server-grade GPU.
 OpenVINO execution provider should also be beneficial for our system.
 We will experiment with all the execution providers and compare the performance of our system.

-- Monitor for data drift: Given that our model will work with images, we will also monitor for data drift for images using feature embeddings and computing KL divergence on it.
+- **Monitor for data drift**: Given that our model will work with images, we will also monitor for data drift for images using feature embeddings and computing KL divergence on it.

-- Monitor for model degradation: We will monitor for model degradation in the model output by closing the feedback loop.
+- **Monitor for model degradation**: We will monitor for model degradation in the model output by closing the feedback loop.
 We will trigger automatic model re-training with the new image and its provided label.

 #### Data pipeline
 <!-- Make sure to clarify how you will satisfy the Unit 8 requirements,  and which